Despite heartfelt pleas from high-school athletes, playing fall sports doesn’t align with COVID-19 realities

 Few people can relate to the emotional trauma of shut-down high-school sports more keenly than Tami Reese.

 And now Tami Reese is looking at an empty fall schedule for her promising Eagles volleyballers.
-The state’s prep schedule has been erased until at least late December because of COVID-19 concerns.
-As it stands, the abbreviated volleyball season (with the prep football season) will be March 1 to May 2, but that has its own set of complications.
-And like everything in the volatile, unpredictable COVID-19 era, is written in pencil, not ink.
+The state’s high-school schedule has been erased until at least late December because of COVID-19 concerns.
+As it stands, the abbreviated volleyball season (with the football season) will be March 1 to May 2, but that has its own set of complications.
+And like everything in the volatile, unpredictable COVID-19 era, it is written in pencil, not ink.

 “My heart was broken this spring as a mom and a wife, and now my heart is being broken as a coach,” Reese said.

 It’s a scenario being played out in various poignant forms in households throughout the state.
-And now high-school athletes are trying to be proactive in making their case that Washington should join other states around the country — 34 of them — who are forging ahead with a fall football season, and that the other boys and girls fall sports should, too.
+And now high-school athletes are trying to be proactive in making their case that Washington should join other states around the country — 34 of them — which are forging ahead with a fall football season, and that the other boys and girls fall sports should, too.

 Organized as Student-Athletes of Washington (SAW), supported by an online petition signed by more than 28,000, they rallied Thursday at the Capitol in Olympia to present their case in front of the house where Gov. Jay Inslee works.